 Performing Legal Research at the Cook County Law Library

-The Cook County Law Library offers onsite public access to electronic resources like Westlaw, Lexis, and HeinOnline, expanding access to Illinois practice materials, law reviews and journals, and out-of-state primary law resources.
+The Cook County Law Library (CCLL) offers on site public access to electronic resources like Westlaw, Lexis, and HeinOnline, expanding access to Illinois practice materials, law reviews and journals, and out-of-state primary law resources.
 The Daley Center location also has a wide variety of historical and international materials.
 Free public Wi-Fi is available at all locations.

 You can find out if the library has a specific resource or find out what we have on your subject by searching our catalog.
 You can access our catalog 24/7 from your computer, tablet, or phone.
 Search by: